-Take a deeper look at the highs and lows of the the nursing industry in the united States.
+Take a deeper look at the highs and lows of the nursing industry in the United States.
 What are the numbers and why is there a nursing shortage?
 Check out our infographic to get a better visual of the numbers.

 Where are nurses working?

 - Outpatient- 15.31%

 - General Medical Hospitals- 30.59%

 One main reason for the shortage of nurses is the baby boomers average age increasing.
 With this group aging and needing more medical attention, more nurses will be needed each year.
 Baby boomers are born between 1946-1949.

 By 2030, it is estimated that one out of every five Americans will be a senior citizen.